jeffreytse/jekyll-theme-yat/research.md

 future.

-The philosophy underlying the GALAXY development is to provide more "<u>practically useful</u>" information to experimentalists, such as more "<u>reliable</u>" model structures, by fusion of available tools and knowledge in diverse disciplines such as chemistry, physics, computer science, or bioinformatics.
+The philosophy underlying the GALAXY development is to provide more "<ins>practically useful</ins>" information to experimentalists, such as more "<ins>reliable</ins>" model structures, by fusion of available tools and knowledge in diverse disciplines such as chemistry, physics, computer science, or bioinformatics.
 GALAXY currently utilizes various scoring functions (e.g. molecular mechanics, implicit solvation models, statistical scores) and sampling techniques (e.g. molecular dynamics, genetic algorithm, Monte Carlo simulation, conformational space annealing) to achieve the best performance in each modeling